yashichawla/youtube-api-app/README.md

 | Field        	| Description                                              	|
 |--------------	|----------------------------------------------------------	|
 | `items`        	| A list of key-value mappings with details for each video 	|

+## View Dashboard

+You can view the data in a Grafana dashboard by visiting `localhost:3000` and navigating to the `FamPay` dashboard.

 # How to setup the application